EL DíA DE LOS NIñOS

 Photos throughout the years celebrating Young Americans!

 April 30 is El Día de los Niños Celebrating Young Americans, an international holiday recognizing the special role that young people play in our lives.
 In 1998, San Antonio was the first city in the United States to pass a resolution proclaiming Día de los Niños as a day for children.
 It was especially important for young Latinos, as this has been a holiday in Mexico since 1925, and our activities are designed to reinforce culture.
 Led by then City Councilman, now Senator José Menendez, the first national event was held at Main Plaza and City Hall and attended by representatives from throughout the U.S. They came to San Antonio to honor the young people of our country and learn how to organize their own festival.
 While national events are held in Washington, D.C., San Antonio continues its own celebration.
-Previously held at Hemisfair Park, schools, libraries, and even at the missions, the festival’s current home is Plaza Guadalupe.
+Previously held at Hemisfair Park, schools, libraries, the missions, and Plaza Guadalupe, the 2024 event will take place at UTSA Downtown Campus.

 Since 1998, over 200 cities, communities, schools, libraries, states, or organizations have passed resolutions declaring the day, including the U.S. Senate.
 The celebrations are for children of every culture and the words El Día de los Niños have been translated into over a dozen languages.
 Today it is a commemorative U.S. holiday, and San Antonio continues to observe the day with attention to our youngest residents.